Decrease in energy consumption since 2001 baseline

 Campus energy managers, members of the Sustainability Institute, and the campus Energy Task Force (ETF) recognized that a dedicated funding stream for energy efficiency improvements was needed if the trend was to be reversed and the concept of an Energy Efficiency Fund (EEF) was developed.
 The fund would invest in energy efficiency improvements and the value of the estimated annual energy savings would be returned to the fund through a surcharge on the utility rate charged to campus units (UNH utilities operate as a cost center and charges campus units for utilities consumed.)
 This would replenish the fund and allow further investments.
 However, an initial source of funds needed to be found.
 After several unsuccessful initiatives, in 2009, UNH was able to secure a $650,000 grant of American Recovery and Reinvestment Act (ARRA) funds and the EEF was launched.

-- UNH uses LED lighting (Section 16510 Interior Luminaries of the UNH Planning, Design and Construction Guidelines).
+Also, UNH has moved away from exterior metal halide fixtures and has identified LED replacements as the new choice for walkway, street, and building exterior fixtures (section 16510 Interior Luminaries of the UNH Planning, Design and Construction Guidelines).
 Choice of fixtures are made with the following considerations:

 - Energy efficiency and sound rating